- Activity Level: high

 - Registered?: aca, akc

-Bouvier des Flandres Breed Profile
+Bouvier des Flandres Dog Breed Information

 The Bouvier des Flandres is a working dog that originated in the principality of Flanders during medieval times.
 The area that was once known as Flanders now spreads across modern-day France, Belgium, and the Netherlands.
 Because of this, both France and Belgium claim the Bouvier des Flandres as a native dog breed.
 Their name roughly translates to “cowherd of Flanders” and, as their name suggests, they were mostly used for moving cattle.
 They also have gone by names like Vuilbaard, toucheur de boeuf, and koehond.
 Although they were primarily a cow dog, the Bouvier often served as cart-pullers, guard dogs, watchdogs, and herders.